-Nirbhaya convict's plea to be heard by SC tomorrow
+Nirbhaya convict's plea to be heard by SC today

 A bench of Justices R Banumathi, Ashok Bhushan and A S Bopanna would hear the plea at 12.30 pm tomorrow.

-Earlier, Chief Justice SA Bobde asked Mukesh's counsel to mention the plea before its mentioning officer on Monday itself.
+Nirbhaya convict Mukesh Singh moves SC challenging rejection of mercy plea by President

+Earlier, the top court said that it would expeditiously take up the pleas of one of the death row convicts in the Nirbhaya case.

-If somebody is going to be hanged then nothing could be more urgent than this, the CJI said.
+The Chief Justice of India, S A Bobde directed the lawyer to move the Supreme Court registry for urgent listing of the plea.
+If somebody is going to be hanged then there is nothing more urgent than this, Justice Bobde also said.

-The mercy plea of 32-year-old Singh was dismissed by the President on January 17.
+The Supreme Court had recently dismissed the curative petitions of other two convicts Vinay and Mukesh Singh.

+On December 17, President Kovind had rejected convict Mukesh Singh's mercy plea.
+His curative petition has already been dismissed by the Supreme Court.